Gifted Girls Only - Cruisin' in a Sea of Trouble

 My jaw tightened.

 Davin raised both hands in front of his chest.
-“No reciprocity is expected.”
+"I expect no reciprocity."

 "He means he doesn't expect us to have sex with him," Allison explained unnecessarily.

-Theresa rolled her eyes and started unpacking our clothes into the walk-in closet.
+Theresa rolled her eyes and unpacked her clothes into the walk-in closet.

 "I ordered a rollaway bed for me.
 You three can have the bed and pull-out sofa."
 Davin gave me a forced smile that showed all his teeth.

-“Am I sure I don’t want to spend the next two days alone in my suite thinking about my ex-fiancé sleeping with my best friend?
-Yeah, I’m sure.”
+"Am I sure I don't want to spend the next two days alone in my suite thinking about my almost-fiancée sleeping with my best friend?
+Yeah, I'm sure."

-We didn’t worry about running into Jonas and Tomas on the island.
-People didn’t bring cash or wear their best jewelry.
+We didn't worry that we might run into Jonas and Tomas on the island.
+People didn't bring cash or wear their best jewelry.
 With the job on hold, we relaxed and had fun.
-Sean and Tony wouldn’t have approved, but we opened up to Davin about our bosses’ practitioner skills and explained what Mayweather Executive Solutions really did.
+Sean and Tony wouldn't have approved, but we opened up to Davin about our bosses' practitioner skills and explained what Mayweather Executive Solutions really did.
 Davin shared more about his gorgeous but flighty girlfriend.
-He was crushed but, with our help, was getting over it.
+The breakup crushed him, but with our help, he was getting over it.